Hard Drive Data Recovery: How to Recover Lost or Deleted Files from Any Hard Drive (Formatted, Corrupted or Crashed)

 CHKDSK Command

-✅Use Error Checking (Corrupted)
+Try Error Checking Tool

 When facing a hard drive crash, if you are not accustomed to using command-line tools, Windows also provides a graphical interface for problem detection to help you fix hard drive errors.